ayushmaan6/Applying-a-promo-code-to-your-IBM-Cloud-account-IBP-starter-plan/README.md

 # Applying-a-promo-code-to-your-IBM-Cloud-account-IBP-starter-plan

-###Applying a promo code to your IBM Cloud account
+### Applying a promo code to your IBM Cloud account

-This page will teach you how to apply a promo code to your existing IBM Cloud Lite account and starting the.
+This page will teach you how to apply a promo code to your existing IBM Cloud Lite account and accessing the IBM Blockchain Starter Plan.
 If you don’t have an IBM Cloud Lite account [register here](https://cocl.us/IBM_CLOUD_PROMO).
+The resources have been taken from https://cognitiveclass.ai/applying-ibm-cloud-promo-code/

 **Step 1:** Access your [Account Settings](https://cloud.ibm.com/account/settings)
 Visit the Account Settings page for your IBM Cloud account.
 If you are not already logged in, you’ll be asked to do so now.